Why Choose Zakay Law Group?

 These conditions can include anything medically related, such as:

-- Gestational diabetes: A form of diabetes that develops during pregnancy and can affect the health of both the mother and the baby.
+- Gestational Diabetes: A form of diabetes that develops during pregnancy and can affect the health of both the mother and the baby.

 - Preeclampsia: A pregnancy complication characterized by high blood pressure and signs of damage to other organ systems, often the kidneys.

-- Postpartum depression: A type of mood disorder associated with childbirth, affecting both emotional and physical well-being.
+- Postpartum Depression: A type of mood disorder associated with childbirth, affecting both emotional and physical well-being.

 - Miscarriage: The loss of a pregnancy before the 20th week, which can have both physical and emotional impacts.

-- Lactation and breastfeeding needs: Conditions related to the need for time and space to express breast milk.
+- Lactation and Breastfeeding Needs: Conditions related to the need for time and space to express breast milk.

 These laws ensure that employees experiencing these conditions receive appropriate accommodations and are not discriminated against in the workplace.
+Moreover, they underscore the responsibility of employers to proactively address such conditions, either by adjusting work responsibilities or by facilitating access to necessary health-related resources.

-Pregnancy Discrimination Manifestations in the Workplace
+How Pregnancy Discrimination Manifests in the Workplace

 Pregnancy discrimination can occur in many ways, such as: